TanStack/router/docs/src/pages/overview.md

 ### Why are Search Params so important?

-It's likely that every day, you are faced with the decision of state management in your app. **Where to I put this state?**
+It's likely that every day, you are faced with the decision of state management in your app. **Where do I put this state?**

 Common answers to this question might include: